Engineers’ love-hate relationship with spreadsheets

 And while spreadsheets can capture complex formulas, they can’t present them professionally.
 The equations viewed within such files don’t look like anything that would appear in an engineer’s notebook.

 Luckily, software that brings the advantages spreadsheets offer along while doing away with their drawbacks is now available.

 One of these choices may be surprising: cloud-based spreadsheets.
 Some spreadsheet apps can now run in a browser.
-While they don’t include all the functionality found within desktop-based spreadsheet tools, they’re advantageous in a couple pretty significant ways.
+While they don’t include all the functionality found within desktop-based spreadsheet tools like Excel, they’re advantageous in a couple pretty significant ways.
 They track every single change made.
-With them, you won’t need to worry aboutchecking file in and out.
+With them, you won’t need to worry about checking files in and out.
 Sharing the spreadsheet with someone else is as easy as sending someone a link.
 The apps track comments and even modifications simultaneously, so even as multiple users access the spreadsheet remotely it’s always up to date with the latest changes.
 All users are working from the same, updated document.

 PLM or ERP systems are a great alternative to spreadsheets.
 Some information traditionally kept in spreadsheets actually can—maybe even should—be housed in a formal enterprise system like a product lifecycle management or enterprise resource planning system.
 These are systems of record, after all.
 But let’s say you want to develop your work in process before formalizing it within such a system.
 The good news is that some of these enterprise systems now offer sandbox workspaces that allows for informal work.
 Here, the information formerly housed in spreadsheets can be worked on and dealt with until it’s formalized in a final version within the enterprise system.